aritraroy/Flashbar/README.md

 ### Progress
 You might also want to show indeterminate progress bars to indicate that you are fetching some data or downloading a file.
 The progress bars can be shown at either the left or the right side of the view.

-If the progress bar is shown in the left side, then you cannot show the icon with it.
-If the progress bar is shown in the right side, then you cannot show the action button along with it.
+If the progress bar is shown on the left side, then you cannot show the icon with it.
+If the progress bar is shown on the right side, then you cannot show the action button along with it.

 ```kotlin
 Flashbar.Builder(this)